What minors are available?

 What if a course I want is filled?

-Documentary Studies program courses, and those of Journalism, tend to fill quickly.
+Documentary Studies courses, and those of Journalism, tend to fill quickly.
 It’s important that you try to register as soon as you’re able.
 If you don’t get into a class that you need, contact the instructor of the course and explain who you are and why you need the course.
 In some cases but not all, accommodations can be made.

-Does the Documentary Studies program offer internships?
+Does the concentration in Documentary Studies offer internships?

 What if I want to study abroad?